Rachel Riley

 Rachel Annabelle Riley (born 11 January 1986) is an English television presenter.
 She co-presents the Channel 4 daytime puzzle show Countdown and its comedy spin-off 8 Out of 10 Cats Does Countdown.
 She is a mathematics graduate.

 Riley's television debut came when she joined Countdown aged 22.
 With an interest in popularising mathematics and the sciences, she has since co-presented The Gadget Show on Channel 5 (2013–14) and It's Not Rocket Science on ITV (2016).
 She was also a contestant on the BBC celebrity dance show Strictly Come Dancing in 2013.

 As an anti-racism campaigner, Riley was appointed a Member of the Most Excellent Order of the British Empire (MBE) in the 2023 New Year Honours for services to Holocaust education and antisemitism awareness.
 In October 2025, she received the Freedom of the City of London in recognition of her outstanding contributions to Holocaust education and antisemitism campaigning.

 Early life and early career

 Riley was born in Rochford.
 Her mother is Jewish, and she has stated that her "family came over in the pogroms" from Tsarist Russia.
-Riley was raised in the Thorpe Bay area of Southend-on-Sea and was educated at the independent Thorpe Hall School, and Southend High School for Girls, a grammar school, where she passed four A-Levels at grade A, after which she obtained a second-class degree in applied maths at Oriel College, Oxford.
+Riley was raised in the Thorpe Bay area of Southend-on-Sea and was educated at the independent Thorpe Hall School, and Southend High School for Girls, a grammar school, where she passed three A-Levels at grade A and an AS-Level, after which she obtained a second-class degree in applied maths at Oriel College, Oxford.

 During a university holiday, Riley considered a career in the financial sector and completed an internship at Deutsche Bank in the City of London.
 The experience put her off: she found the extreme behaviour of City traders wearing, and she disliked the early-morning train commute.